lukasharing/CogImageGame/README.md

 * **GREAT**: When the card is in the first third of the size of the screen.
 * **OK**: When the card is in the first third of the size of the screen.
 * **BAD**: When the card is in the first third of the size of the screen.
-* Loose Life if the card is out of the screen.
+* You loose a life if the card is out of the screen.

 # Bonus
 You get, +2 for `OK`, and +4 for `GREAT` more points if you mantain your Alert Points!